 Secretly Amazing Oven-Baked Risotto

 Making an oven-baked risotto is like a guilty secret!

 Making risotto is supposed to take 20 minutes of constant attention.

 It is supposed to require the slow addition of stock, careful stirring and lots of love to encourage the rice to reveal its creamy secret.

 It is not supposed to take 10 minutes on the hob and then be bunged in the oven to do its own thing for 20 minutes or so!

-But, my friends, while I do love the careful creation of a stove top risotto, oven baked risotto gives it a very good run for its money.
+But, my friends, while I do love the careful creation of a stove top risotto, baking risotto in the oven gives it a very good run for its money.
 It too is creamy, full of flavour and utterly delicious!

 - Pour in the stock, add the pumpkin and some pepper.
 Give it all a good stir, cover and pop it into the oven for 20 minutes.

 - It’s important NOT TO PEEK while the risotto is baking.
 If you do all the steam will escape and meander off around your kitchen.
-If it meanders about it won’t be cooking rice and the oven baked risotto will be dry and will stick to the bottom of the pan.
+If it meanders about it won’t be cooking rice and your baked pumpkin risotto will be dry and will stick to the bottom of the pan.